-In some cases, we will use Perusall during our class time together.
+Perusall during our class time together.
 Other annotated reading assignments will be done outside of our synchronous meetings.
 Students' reactions to the course readings prior to class will be used to guide the use of our time together in class.
-Thus, it is important that you complete these annotated reading assignments by the deadline given (by Monday at 8:00am-i.e., before the associated class meeting time-this will give me time to go through your annotations).
+Thus, it is important that you complete these annotated reading assignments by the deadline given (by 8:00am before the associated class meeting time-this will give me time to go through your annotations).
 Annotations made after this point will not be accepted for grading, unless you use your S#!t Happens token (see Extra Credit section below).
 Also remember that I drop your lowest two Perusall scores (which could be ones for which you didn't submit by the deadline).
 The assigned readings and due dates can be found in the below schedule, as well as on Perusall/Brightspace.